sytabaresa/kingly/README.md

 # Statecharts

+**NOTE** : the current documentation is not up to date with the current code factoring.

 ## Definition
 A statechart is a form of extended hierarchical finite state machine.
 Cutting to the chase, in the frame of this library, a statechart is composed of :